explodinglabs/jsonrpcclient/README.rst

 Logging
 -------

-To see the underlying JSON messages, set the logging level to DEBUG:
+To see the underlying JSON messages, set the logging level to INFO or lower:

 .. sourcecode:: python

     import logging
-    logging.getLogger('jsonrpcclient').setLevel(logging.DEBUG)
+    logging.getLogger('jsonrpcclient').setLevel(logging.INFO)

 Issue tracker is `here
 <https://bitbucket.org/beau-barker/jsonrpcclient/issues>`_.